 What is event-based payment architecture?

 It centers around treating the payment transactions as event occurrences where multiple participating systems or services react to these events to perform their necessary processing in order to fulfill the payment transactions.
 Each of these services is decoupled and independent while still being able to work together to support the payment system as a whole.

-Along the modernization process, the systems or applications in this payment ecosystem need to be amended in order to support this new initiative.
+Along the payment platform modernization process, the systems or applications in this payment ecosystem need to be amended in order to support this new initiative.
 The ideal situation is to maintain the changes as minimal as possible but sometimes to support this initiative is inevitable if the current systems are too old to be adapted into this new platform.

 Let’s look into what are the options available for payment platform modernization in the next section.